Brompton bikes cannot climb mountains!

-I was the first to believe this.
+I was the first to believe this was true.
 When I decided to use a Brompton Bicycle for touring, I was extremely careful in choosing a route that wouldn't entail much climbing.
 Cycling the US Pacific coast on a couple of occasions, I limited my efforts to uphills that never took me over 1000 meters and grades that seldom exceeded 6%.
 The reliability and total fun of touring with this bike brought me this year to do something a little more daring: cycling in the Canadian Rockies.
 In the end, I was able to tackle pretty hard climbs that would be hard to push through on any other bike I could choose.

-I cycled along the Icefield Parkway both ways, climbing cols over 2000 meters, and more challenging even, Duffey Lake Road from Lillooet to Pemberton in British Columbia, ascending 1500 meters, often as steep as climbs in the European Alps.
+I have cycled along the Icefield Parkway both ways, climbing cols over 2000 meters, and more challenging even, Duffey Lake Road from Lillooet to Pemberton in British Columbia, ascending 1500 meters, often as steep as climbs in the European Alps.
 All it took were a few minutes pushing the bike where the road was just too steep, but these were out of well over two hours of climbing time.
 I am by no means a strong cyclist, and I don't necessarily train before my tours.
 I get fit as days go by, so a sensible first consideration is to not plan the steepest of climbs on your first few days when your body needs to get conditioned to the effort needed to cycle long distances.

 I reached the conclusion that it is indeed possible to climb mountains on a loaded Brompton, and the limitations are not that much different from those you have to consider when touring on a heavily loaded bike.